matu3ba/chepa/README.md

 ## todos
 - [x] use case 1
 - [x] zig build
-- [ ] test base perf: 10000 folders each with 0 or 10 subfolders
+- [x] test base perf: 10000 folders each with 0 or 10 subfolders
-- [ ] test control sequences: add such folders
+- [x] test control sequences: add such folders (fix #10920 to have nicer solution)
 - [ ] test bad patterns: add such folders
 - [ ] perf: refactor error case once #489 lands or dont refactor once #84 is implemented
 - [ ] use case 2